ald2211/EventManager/README.md

 ## Live Link

-You can access the live version of the application at [Live Application Link]() not yet configured
+You can access the live version of the application at [Live Application Link](https://eventmanager-7zl1.onrender.com/)

 ## Contact